kesara/kesara.github.io/_posts/2019-04-14-keeping-rails-application-secured.markdown

 [ruby-advisory-db][ruby-advisory-db] which is kept up to date with known vulnerabilities.

-Run following command as a daily security job and make sure you get proper notifications if this job fails.
+Run the following command as a daily security job and make sure you have notifications set if this job fails.

     bundle audit check --update